 ★★★★★

-These travertines, formed by limestone deposited by hot springs, continue to be one of Turkey’s strongest tourist magnets.
+These travertines, formed by limestone deposited by hot springs, remain one of Turkey’s strongest tourist magnets.

-These pools were also considered to be spas back in the day and were well regarded as having healing powers.
+These pools were also considered spas back in the day and were well-regarded for their healing powers.

 During my summer visit, the small town was inundated by vacationers swimming in the inviting travertine pools.